ankikadey/Data-Science-and-Machine-Learning/README.md

 # Data-Science-and-Machine-Learning
-A glossary for various data science and machine learning projects
+A glossary for various data science and machine learning projects to understand concepts more clearly